 The 2022 Sustainable Development Goals Report offers a comprehensive and global view of the progress made in implementing the 2030 Agenda for Sustainable Development.
 The report reveals that a combination of complex and interconnected crises threaten the 2030 Agenda for Sustainable Development and humanity's survival.

 The challenges we face are severe and wide-ranging.
-COVID-19, changing climates, and conflicts are creating ripple effects on food security, health, education, the environment, peace, and security, impacting all SDGs.
+COVID-19, changing environmental conditions, and conflicts are creating ripple effects on food security, health, education, the environment, peace, and security, impacting all SDGs.
 The report highlights areas that need urgent action to rescue the SDGs and achieve meaningful progress for people and the planet by 2030.